dragon-101/quest-tracker/README.md

 ## How it works

-1. GitHub Actions Trigger — The `quest-watch.yml` workflow runs on a scheduled interval (every 5 minutes using cron-job.org)
+1. GitHub Actions Trigger > The `quest-watch.yml` workflow runs on a scheduled interval (every 5 minutes using cron-job.org)
-2. Fetch Latest Data — Pulls the current `quests.json` from [xGustavvo's discord-api-tracker](https://github.com/xGustavvo/discord-api-tracker) repo
+2. Fetch Latest Data > Pulls the current `quests.json` from [xGustavvo's discord-api-tracker](https://github.com/xGustavvo/discord-api-tracker) repo
-3. Compare Quests — Compares fetched data against the locally stored `data/known_quests.json` file from the previous run
+3. Compare Quests > Compares fetched data against the locally stored `data/known_quests.json` file from the previous run
-4. Detect New Quests — Looks specifically for new quest IDs (not edits to existing quests which frequently pop up)
+4. Detect New Quests > Looks specifically for new quest IDs (not edits to existing quests which frequently pop up)
-5. Update + Notify — When a new quest is found:
+5. Update + Notify > When a new quest is found:
-   - Saves the new quest ID to the known quests list
+   >> Saves the new quest ID to the known quests list
-   - Sends a Discord webhook notification with the quest details
+   >> Sends a Discord webhook notification with the quest details

-## Tech Stack

-- **Python** — Core logic for quest comparison and webhook delivery
-- **YAML** — GitHub Actions workflow configuration
-- **Discord Webhooks** — Real-time notifications on Discord

 ## Credits